Python-Is-Long/OpenWorldProgramming/README.md

+I want to build a python simulator program similar to the concept of an open world game.
+In the simulation, the simulation engine itself doesn't have predefined variables or entities, but simply updates the time of simulated world.
+And I want an interactive interface to play in this simulation engine (like a webUI).
+Any entity is allowed to spawn in this world, with arbitrary attributes and interaction logic with the world or other entities.
+Is such a program possible?

+I also want distributed async computing for any new entities added so the world doesn't run in a single thread.
+Is it possible?
+I want to simulate the real world

 Yes, it's absolutely possible to build a distributed, asynchronous simulation engine that can handle new entities dynamically and simulate a real-world-like environment.
 This approach will allow you to scale the simulation across multiple threads, processes, or even machines, ensuring that the world doesn't run in a single thread and can handle a large number of entities efficiently.

 Here’s how you can achieve this: